Growth | September 14, 2022

 Ideally, the product is designed to be intuitive and user-friendly.
 It’s supposed to solve the problems of your target audience and help them achieve their desired outcomes.

 Once your customers have access to the product and start using it, they should be able to achieve success with ease.
 The product is also a key driver of SaaS customer retention.
-If your product is not engaging and the user journey is convoluted or difficult, your customers will be less likely to stay on board and value your product.
+Make sure to provide User Manual, User Guide, or Help Section.
+You can also use an online user manual tool for your SAAS product.

 In the competitive world of SaaS, your solution must stand out.
 It’s not enough to simply offer a functional SaaS solution; it must also provide a unique value proposition that differentiates it from competitors.